vequiato/react-form/README.md

 import { Form, Input, setGlobalConfig } from 'react-amazing-form';

 function App() {
-  // The global configs will be used in all applications <Form/>
+  // The global configs will be used in all application's <Form/>
-  // but you can change in every different <From/>
+  // but you can change in every different <Form/>
   // passing the options param to it setGlobalConfig({ options: { baseUrl: 'https://myapi.com' } });